Pass by catastrophe: In practice

 Many schools and jurisdictions, while not adopting any blanket rule as claimed by the legend, may make allowances or adjustments for individual students in cases of hardship.
 In the United Kingdom, the Joint Council for Qualifications allows candidates to apply for an adjustment of their score (up to 5%) if they have met all the qualifications for the exam but experience "temporary illness, temporary injury or other indisposition at the time of the assessment".
 If an eligible candidate dies before completing the examination, an "honorary certificate" can be requested; however, it has no academic value.

 In Victoria, Australia, a student takes the GAT midway through the year.
 If an event happens that affects their performance in the final exams, their results will be derived from their coursework marks and the marks they received on the GAT.

 On 12 November 2019, Hong Kong police raided and seriously damaged the Chinese University of Hong Kong.
 The university management team thus announced a premature end of semester two weeks early.
 All students could proceed to the next semester for online classes, and arrangements would be made for evaluating their work in the shortened semester.

 Beginning on December 31, 2019, some students in the United States of America and Canada advocated for various forms of pass by catastrophe due to the COVID-19 pandemic.
 In response, numerous universities and pre-secondary institutions adopted a pass/fail system as opposed to letter grades.

+On December 14, 2025, the day after the 2025 Brown University shooting, Brown University canceled most in-person final examinations and announced that students will have the opportunity to be graded based on their coursework submitted prior to the shooting; elect for a satisfactory/no credit (pass/fail) grade; or to complete projects, take-home exams, or final papers by January 7, 2026, for either a letter grade or "the revised S/NC option."